 A Little Extra Caution

-Before we get into removal, we should talk a little more about causes of hair growth.
+Before we get into removal, we should talk a little more about the causes of hair growth.
 We already mentioned steroids, but there are some other things that can present a problem.
-For the most part, you’ll find that hormonal medications often have side-effects that impacts hair growth.
-There are too many to list here, but you can always double check the labels and see if it’s something to consider.
+For the most part, you’ll find that hormonal medications often have side-effects that impact hair growth.
+There are too many to list here, but you can always double-check the labels and see if it’s something to consider.
 If you’re taking something that you don’t need, one of the easiest ways to combat your ear hair will be to cut the sabotaging supplement.
 That said, never quit a medication without talking to your doctor.
 It’s better to have a little more ear maintenance than to hurt your health for the sake of aesthetics.

 Aside from medication, natural conditions can also change your hair growth.
 Skin problems and some kinds of ear infections can actually cause you to grow more hair.
 It’s pretty weird.
 On top of that, bad nutrition is known to help you sprout hair you don’t need.
 So, if you’re having trouble keeping the ears under control, try eating more salads.